I Know There's an Answer: Lyrics

-When the song was titled "Hang On to Your Ego", the lyrics referenced enlightenment through acid-induced ego death and advised users of LSD to be wary of the drug's effects on the mind.
+The song was renamed to "Hang On to Your Ego".
+At this juncture, the lyrics referenced acid-induced ego death and advised users of LSD to be wary of the drug's effects on the mind.
 The narrator also expressed a frustration with the self-centeredness of others and urged those who use psychedelics as escapism—like himself—to "hang on to" their ego, even though he believes that they are unable to.
 In the interpretation of author Donald Brackett, the song warned against "losing touch with one reality through effortless chemistry while coming closer to another one through the determined effort of talent", in other words, "don't let your identity be melted away during your search for enlightenment.
 It's an artificial paradise, [the narrator] cautions, since as Jack Kerouac once remarked, enlightenment wasn't built in a day!"

 Wilson's then-wife Marilyn attributed an autobiographical quality to the piece.
 Like most songs on Pet Sounds, she believed that Wilson was writing about his frustrations relating "to life and how people think ... musically or intellectually or whatever".
 Asked if "Hang On to Your Ego" was based on his struggles in maintaining his ego, Wilson responded: "Yeah.
 I had taken a few drugs, and I had gotten into that kind of thing.
 I guess it just came up naturally."
 He later said that it had been "an inappropriate lyric. ...
 I just thought that to say 'Hang on to your ego' was an ego statement in and of itself, which I wasn't going for, so I changed it.
 I gave it a lot of thought."

-With the new title of "I Know There's an Answer", the song was altered to describe the protagonist's hesitation to tell the self-centered how they can improve their lifestyle.
+After being renamed again, now as "I Know There's an Answer", the song was altered to describe the protagonist's hesitation to tell the self-centered how they can improve their lifestyle.
 In the verses, "how can I come on when I know I'm guilty" was modified to "how can I come on and tell them the way that they live could be better".
 Elsewhere, in the choruses, "Hang on to your ego, hang on but I know that you're going to lose the fight" was changed to "I know there's an answer, I know but I have to find it by myself".
 Most of the other lyrics stayed the same, and despite concerns over the song's drug references, the key line "they trip through the day and waste all their thoughts at night" was kept.